-Figure 4: The notch in current in the coaxial cable connected with magnet coil, at 8.3 kHz seen by the source point of view.
+Figure 4: The notch in current in the coaxial cable connected with magnet coil, at 10 kHz seen by the source point of view.

-Vacuum Chamber
+Vacuum chamber

 The eddy currents in the vacuum chamber placed inside an electromagnet act like a low-pass filter attenuating the magnetic field inside the chamber.
-If the skin depth of material is larger than the thickness of the chamber, its response can be modelled as a first order filter given as, where, $\mu_0 = 4\pi \times 10^{-7}$ H/m, σ is conductivity, a is the internal radius and d is the thickness of chamber [7].
-In order to make the eddy current effects non-dominant, 1 mm thick stainless steel chamber of radius 10.5 mm is requested for the fast correctors (BW=17.8 kHz), contrary to the alternate option of copper (BW=770 Hz, for 0.5 mm thickness).
+If the skin depth of material is larger than the thickness of the chamber, its response can be modelled as a first order filter given as, where, $\mu_0 = 4\pi \times 10^{-7}$ H/m, σ is conductivity, a is the internal radius and d is the thickness of chamber, [6].
+In order to make the eddy current effects of the vacuum chamber nondominant, 1 mm thick stainless steel chamber of radius 10.5 mm is requested under the fast correctors (BW=17.8 kHz), contrary to the alternate option of copper (BW=770 Hz, for 0.5 mm thickness).
 Remark: inner coating might be necessary that can reduce the bandwidth down to 7 kHz.
 This aspect is currently under discussion for impedance matching and ignored for simulations presented here.